TurboVega/agon-vdp/src/src/docs/otf_render.md

 often part of multiple surface triangles.
 Each index value ranges from 0 to the number of defined mesh vertices.

+The "n" parameter is the number of indices.

 ## Define Texture Coordinates
 <b>VDU 23, 30, 203, id; mid; n; u0; v0; ...</b> :  Define Texture Coordinates

 This command establishes the list of U/V texture coordinates that define texturing for a mesh.

+The "n" parameter is the number of coordinate pairs, so the total number of coordinates specified equals n*2.

 ## Set Texture Coordinate Indices
 <b>VDU 23, 30, 204, id; mid; n; i0; ...</b> :  Set Texture Coordinate Indices